sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/math-fundamentals.md

   </tr>
   <tr>
     <td><strong>Imaginary Number</strong></td>
     <td>The product of a real number x and i, where i2 + 1 = 0.
 A complex number in which the real part is zero.
-In general, imaginary numbers are the square roots of negative numbers.
-See Types of Numbers.</td>
+In general, imaginary numbers are the square roots of negative numbers.</td>
   </tr>
   <tr>
     <td><strong>Improper Fraction</strong></td>